BlueByteSystemsInc/PDMShell/src/howtoinstall.md

+---
+description: PDMShell can be installed or updated from our official website or via the Microsoft Store.
+title: How to Install/Update PDMShell
+---
 # How to Install/Update PDMShell

 PDMShell can be installed or updated from our official website or via the Microsoft Store.
 For the best experience, we **highly recommend downloading PDMShell from our official website** to ensure you always have the latest version.